mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/calling-stored-procedures.md

 <pre class="prettyprint">[Visual RPG]
   prog.Execute()</pre>

 Execute sends all DataDirection.Input and DataDirection.InputOutput parameter values to the database server, and tells the server to invoke the program.
 Execute blocks, waiting for the result of the program call.
-When control returns to the database server from the called program, the server sends all DataDirection.Output and DataDirection.InputOutput parameter values to DCS.
+When control returns to the database server from the called program, the server sends all DataDirection.Output and DataDirection.InputOutput parameter values to DG.

-Upon return from Execute, your DCS program will want to extract the output parameter values from the parameter list.
+Upon return from Execute, your DG program will want to extract the output parameter values from the parameter list.
 In the ProgramCallSimple example, there is only one output parameter that we are interested in and it is accessed with the As400Program class’ ParmToObject method as follows:
 <pre class="prettyprint">[C#]
   decimal retVal;
   retVal = (decimal) prog.ParmToObject(countParm,);